Successfully storing wine means managing heat and light. That’s really all there is to it.

 The countertop wine rack we think is the best rack for the money is the X-cosrack rustic 3-tier.
 It’s a 12-bottle, wood-and-iron piece with a “retro country” style that gives it a playful look.
 We like the size because it’ll not only fit on a countertop, but on a bar top, a bookshelf, a desk, or virtually anywhere else.
 That versatility is key.

 Floor Wine Storage Racks

 Floor wine racks are the first type of rack in this post that are used to great effect in serious wine storage setups with large collections.
-The kind of collection you'd need a wine cellar spreadsheet template for.
+The kind of collection you'd need a bar inventory template for.
 Of all the stand-alone wine racks, they’ve also got the biggest capacity.
 Because they’re not supported by another structure and they’re not limited in size by a wall, countertop, or hanging space.